ongyx/tankobon/README.md

 - Add/refresh/delete manga
 - Show HTML-based previews of the manga cover, description, etc.
+- Download manga

 What it can't do:

-- Download manga
 - Show manga pages (pdf reader?)

 ## Todo

 - [ ] tests and docs (docs done)
-- [ ] create GUI to make downloading easier, like youtube-DLG (can view manga info, but no downloads yet)
+- [x] create GUI to make downloading easier, like youtube-DLG

 ## Install